bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rocard.md

 **Yves-André Rocard** was a French physicist who worked in a variety of fields including radio-astronomy and development of the French atomic bomb.

 ### Mathematical Profile (Excerpt):
-* Louis Rocard, whose parents were Adolphe Rocard and Elisabeth Gaudin, married his cousin Jeanne, the daughter of Simon-Eugène Rocard and Elisabeth Lamblin, on 23 August 1902.
-* They had three sons, Yves the subject of this biography, born 1903, Marc born 1904, and Robert born 1913.
 * Yves had a problem which became evident when he was five years old - he was deaf.
 * Rocard attended the Lycée Louis-le-Grand in Paris before entering the École Normale Supérieure in 1922.
 * These five were Yves Rocard, André Weil, Jean Delsarte, Paul Labérenne (1902-1985), and Jean Barbotte.